 Grasshopper includes a number of features that give remote employees the tools many traditional in-office phone systems provide.
 Some of the more valuable features are automated attendants, hold music, a name directory, call screening, voicemail-to-email, voicemail transcription, text messaging and online faxing.
 However, Grasshopper doesn't offer the wide range of features that a traditional phone system does, such as call recording or integrations with programs like Microsoft Office.

 The Grasshopper mobile app, available on iOS and Android devices, allows employees to make and receive calls from their business lines, check voicemail messages, see their faxes and call history, set up push notifications for missed calls and messages, and change call-forwarding options.
 Additionally, the iOS app lets users sign faxes and PDF email attachments with their finger.

 The Grasshopper support team is available by phone 24/7.
-In addition, users can request help via an online form.
-Grasshopper's website also offers a comprehensive support section that includes user guides and FAQs.
+In addition, you can request help via online form.
+Grasshopper's website also offers a comprehensive user guide that walks you through each aspect of the system.